alejandrobabio/dwr-todo-example/README.md

 * Showing the current user in layout
 * Transactions for add and complete your tasks

+## Isolating functionality using middleware

+In the branch [middleware-auth](https://github.com/alejandrobabio/dwr-todo-example/tree/middleware-auth) the **Authorization** functionality was moved to a middleware app, that is also a dry-web-roda app.
+More information in the commit's messages.

 ## Similar projects

 * [dry-rb/workshop-app](https://github.com/dry-rb/workshop-app)